-This chapter shows the structure of the two types of training session; regular TS, which can range from 70-100 minutes, and sport class TS that are designed for physical education classes which has a length of 45 minutes.
+This chapter shows the structure of the two types of training session; regular TS, which can range from 80-110 minutes, and sport class TS that are designed for physical education classes.
 These training sessions can be utilized for any sport and are presented in this chapter for handball, football, basketball, and ultimate frisbee.
 The training sessions presented serve as examples for coaches but are also meant to encourage them to develop their own variations, exercises, and full training sessions.